 2019 Chiles Lecture: Dr. Elizabeth Krans

-The FPQC is hard at work creating a library of short educational videos for the MORE Initiative.
-Check back for additions!
+The FPQC is creating short educational videos for the MORE Initiative.

 These can be used in a variety of ways!
 Here are some ideas:

 Download the entire MORE Folder (one PDF document),

 Lakeland Regional Health

 Lee Health HealthPark Medical Center